Get the proven tips that can help you close on your house like a pro.

 Your leverage – or the amount of influence you can exert upon the other party as you negotiate – can be answered in one question:

-Is this a buyer’s market or a seller’s market?
+How to tell if it’s a buyer’s or a seller’s market?

-Currently, the Calgary real estate market is a buyer’s market.
+In early 2020, Calgary was experiencing a buyer’s market.
 The market is flushed with homes, so buyers have many choices and therefore lots of leverage over the purchase agreement.

 For example, say a seller hasn’t received an offer in months.
 Because opportunities for a sale are rare, the seller will likely accept a lower sale price, a shortened escrow period, or contribute to your closing costs.

-In a seller’s market, the seller is likely to receive numerous offers and can afford to be more selective about purchase offers.
+In a seller’s market – like the Greater Toronto Area in early 2021, for example – the seller is likely to receive numerous offers and can afford to be more selective about purchase offers.
 In this context, buyers should submit an offer with care as many counteroffers come with an informal “take it or leave it” clause.

 Tread carefully around making a low-ball offer or counteroffer.
 Low-balling can insult the seller and ruin your chances of negotiating a deal.